-Sick leave time off with pay is to be taken only for bona fide illnesses or injuries of the employee's immediate family, as defined by State and Federal Law and not for any other reason or purpose.
+Sick leave time off with pay is to be taken only for bona fide illnesses or injuries of the employee or the employee's immediate family, as defined by State and Federal

+Law and not for any other reason or purpose.
 Union police officers shall refer to the Collective Bargaining Agreement for sick time provisions.